 There are so many different types of tea infusers and many of them are under $5.
 Plus, any time your friend or loved one brews a cup of tea, they will be reminded of your care for them If you happen to have a slightly bigger budget, you can pair this with a cup or your favorite loose tea to make this gift extra special.

 Nail polish is a sweet and simple gift for the ladies in your life.
 I actually gave each of my kids’ preschool teachers nail polish on the first day of school with a cute printed label I found on Etsy.

-There are so many sales on nail polish at drug stores, or you can check out Amazon.
+There are so many sales on nail polish at drug stores, or you can check out Amazon for a good option.
 Keep your eyes peeled on their weekly bulletins for special prices and buy one get one deals.

 Ultimately, there are many ways to give great Christmas gifts without spending more than $5.
 And, the great news is that most of the items on this list aren’t necessarily cheap.
 They’re actually thoughtful, especially if you pair them with a kind note or another inexpensive gift.

 What are the best gifts you’ve ever gotten?
 Were they expensive or thoughtful or both?
 What are some other great gifts that are simple and thoughtful, whether they are $5, $10, or more?

 - 7 Super Thoughtful Christmas Gifts That Cost $5 or Less - November 12, 2018

 - Will the 4 Gift Rule Work for Your Family this Christmas? - October 22, 2018